-As far as the Board and the management are aware, the Group has complied in material respects with the relevant laws and regulations that have a significant impact on the business and operation of the Group.
+Save as disclosed in this Annual Report the Board and the management are not aware, the Group has complied in material respects with the relevant laws and regulations that have a significant impact on the business and operation of the Group.
 During the year, there was no material breach of or non-compliance with the applicable laws and regulations by the Group.